Ramblurr/Far-Horizons/README.md

 * --radius=integer, optional, default 10, minimum distance between home systems
 * --system=integer,integer,integer, optional, use the system located at x,y,z
+* --force, optional, overrides the check for radius and existing home system

 If the `--radius` option is given, this command searches for find a system that has at least 3 planets, is not already a home system, and is at least the minimum distance from any other home system.
 If it cannot, it reports an error and